 Satin

-Shiny, silky satin had been the top choice for most brides around the world for decades.
+Shiny, silky satin had been the top choice for most brides worldwide for decades.
 The hand, drape, and sheen of the satin create a beautiful look that’s perfect for a traditional wedding dress.
-Satin is smooth, heavy, and constructed from a combination of nylon and silk fibers that have a relatively high thread count.
-The term ‘satin’ refers to the dress’s finish rather than the fabric itself—it can be made of silk, polyester, or a blend of both.

 Tulle